Things to do in Poznan, Poland for the First-Time Visitor!

 Talk about looking postcard-perfect!

-The famous Merchant Houses in Poznan, Poland.
+The famous Merchant Houses in Poznan, Poland detailed view of the intricate facade of each building

 But that’s not all; right next to the Merchant Houses, you also have the Town Hall, which is yet another impressive building.
 The first time I saw it, I mistook it for a church.
 After all, it’s not every day you see a Town Hall complete with a steeple, towers, and painted figures from the Ancient World, but that’s Poznan for you – ready to impress at every turn.